IDSIA/FL-Bioinformatics/WeaklyExpressed/README.md

 ## Introduction

-This example shows how Flower can be used to detect weakly expressed genes in a federated dataset.
+This example shows how Flower can be used to detect weakly expressed genes (i.e., genes expressed less than a given reference threshold for a specific percentage of individuals) in a federated dataset.
 Notably, genes identified as weakly expressed in a local analysis may not necessarily be classified as weakly expressed overall, and vice versa.

 We recommend that users first run the simulation using the federated process.
 Once the federated process is complete, the results can be analyzed using the Jupyter notebook provided in this folder.
 The notebook compares the federated analysis with a centralized analysis, demonstrating that the results are identical.
 Additionally, it compares the federated results with local analyses, showing what each client would obtain if they were only able to analyze their dataset independently, without authorization to share data in a centralized or federated process.